 (E14) Early History of Electricity and Magnetism

-They named it electric charge.
-When it is not flowing, we call it "static electricity" (static = not flowing).
+Not sure wht it was, they named it electric charge.
+When electric charge is not flowing but stands still, we call it "static electricity" (static = not flowing).

 Around the year 1000 (or earlier, according to some sources) the Chinese discovered another strange (but very useful!) property of magnets.
 Placed in a vessel floating in a bowl of water, a lodestone or a magnetized steel bar always lined up with its magnetic poles--the points where the magnetic pull was strongest--in the north-south direction.
 From that grew the magnetic compass, which helped sailors keep a straight course far from land and made possible voyages of discovery such as the ones by Columbus.